Posted on Jan 12, 2021

 Tragedy was also meant as a tool to educate the people on the realities of life and, in particular, the relationship between men and gods.
 Often, a tragic hero’s downfall was a result of them disobeying a god or believing they could subvert the gods’ will (damn you, hubris!).

 The great tragedians showed audiences that a sudden downturn in fate could happen to anyone who defied the will of the gods and other superiors.
 By punishing characters who rose above their station and flaunted their hubris, tragedy imparted a powerful lesson about the mutability of human fate, and the importance of respecting the status quo.
-After all, if great kings like Agamemnon could be thrown from their pedestal by tragedy, what’s to stop that happening to the average Joe (or average Jason, if they were Greek)?
+After all, if great kings like Agamemnon could be thrown from their pedestals by tragedy, what’s to stop that from happening to the average Joe (or average Jason, if they were Greek)?

 What are the characteristics of a tragic hero?